RR190701/gray-collar-hub-client/README.md

-# Lets Deliver
+# Grey Collar Hub
-> Optimize your earnings by working during peak hours for more than one company.
+> Earn better by working during peak hours for more than one company.
 Less waiting times and higher earnings.
 Utilize free time to earn more.
-Support your family with that extra income.
+Don't chosse a normal delivery or driver job.
 We let you apply for multiple jobs with big companies to maximize your earnings :fire:.

 ## Features
 </br>